google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mju_bindThreadPool

-Adds a thread pool to :ref:`mjData` and configures it for multi-threaded use.
+Adds a thread pool to mjData and configures it for multi-threaded use.

 .. _mju_threadPoolEnqueue: